rosh-agahi/eid_didani/DEV_NOTES.md

 User belongs to household (belongs to family through households?)
 ***** this is not a many to many relationship so I think the more simple version is ok.

-SPRINT 3: FAMILY GROUPS
-family : household
-many to many relationship.
-this is where I'm going to need the membership joins table.

-SPRINT 4: APPOINTMENTS
+SPRINT 3: Availabilities and APPOINTMENTS

 appointment table ==> manages all household appointments id